aswath1991/Preinstalled-Openstack-VirtualBox-x64/README.md

 This may not work properly if you get any other IP than 10.0.2.15.
 From your PC/Laptop's browser you should access the following website: **http://localhost:8888**

+Note: Openstack components may take 5 - 10 minutes to load once the VM has booted up and IP has been configured.
+Please wait a few minutes or refresh the browser's page if you do not see the Openstack horizon web interface as soon as you put them in your browser for the first time.

 Openstack's horizon web dashboard should appear with login credentials screen appearing first.

 The credentials are: